alibaba-damo-academy/same/README.md

 ## Datasets
 SAMReg provides a base dataset class.
 To use this dataset class, one needs to organize the folder structure of the dataset as follows with a ‘splits.json’ file attached.

-Example file can be found at [demos](demos/).
+Example preprocess file can be found at [demos](demos/data_preprocess_example.py).
 ```
 root/
 |-- case1/